revl/autoforge/README.md

   Set the build directory, which is the current working directory by default.

+### Prepare packages for building and generate the meta-Makefile

+Using Autoforge is an iterative process.
+Aside from a very limited number of configuration parameters specified during the initialization, the build directory can be repurposed at any time by choosing a different range of packages to build.

 After the build directory has been initialized, Autotools source files must be generated for one or more packages, which must be specified on